barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 or having been invited due to their economic, technological, or strategic merits.

-Cleon has been president for 30 years now, and shows no sign of slowing down.
+After holding the presidency for 30 years, Cleon succeeded in his greatest aim: the transformation of the Sylean Federation into the Third Imperium, a self-styled successor state to the Ziru Sirka and the Rule of Man, claiming authority over the thousands of worlds once members of those previous states.

-It's widely known that he plans to bring even more worlds under Sylean control, expanding further into Lishun sector once Ukan sector is more firmly under control.
-The people are generally optimistic for the future, and look forward to seeing what change he brings next.
+This change also replaced the elected Grand Senate with a hereditary nobility who are delegated significant powers to manage their domains, which is Cleon's solution to the difficulty of administration at interstellar distances.

 ##### Uundas Union

 The Uundas Union is a fragmented polity, disparate worlds which survived the Long Night somewhat intact using a fleet of left-over Ziru Sirka cargo ships maintained by the decaying high tech facilities on Uundas.
-But now those facilities have degraded to the point that the Union has to buy old Sylean ships and use the repair facilities of Raluug starport to keep its internal trade afloat.
+But now those facilities have degraded to the point that the Union has to buy old Imperial ships and use the repair facilities of Raluug starport to keep its internal trade afloat.

-**Relationship with the Sylean Federation:** Somewhere between a small trading partner and a captive government.
-The significantly more powerful economy and technological base of the Sylean Federation is slowly forcing the Union towards assimilation, something the more independence-minded worlds of the Union are not happy with.
+**Relationship with the Third Imperium:** Somewhere between a small trading partner and a captive government.
+The significantly more powerful economy and technological base of the Third Imperium is slowly forcing the Union towards assimilation, something the more independence-minded worlds of the Union are not happy with.